drossDS/Forecasting_Carbon_Emissions/README.md

 ![](Emissions_Images/Four_Best_Model_Predictions.png)

 ### Training Data Timespan and Final Model Selection
 For timeseries data, the most recent data often have the greatest impact on the model forecasts as much older data may be far less relevant to current trends and negatively impact model accuracy.
-Thus, evaluating the effects of the training data's starting point on the prediction accuracy was required to determine the proper timespan of data against which the model should be trained.
+Thus, evaluating the effects of the training data's starting point on the prediction accuracy was required to determine the proper timespan of data on which the model should be trained.

 The training data used previously were split into a validation (test) dataset which contained the most recent 12 months of emissions data (Aug-2015 - Jul-2016), and five different training data subsets with different timespans (25 years, 10 years, 79 months, 67 months, and 55 months).
 Each of the four models above was then fitted against the five training data subsets, and used to forecast the most recent 12 months of emissions data (Aug-2015 - Jul-2016).
 The root mean square error between the forecasted emissions and the actual emissions (validation dataset) were then calculated for each model-timespan combination to determine which produced the most accurate forecasts.
-This process was earlier shown in below provided again for clarity.
+This process was shown earlier, but is provided again for clarity.

 ![](Emissions_Images/Model_Timespan_Evaluation_Small.png)